 A major influence on civil rights, anti-colonial, and black consciousness movements around the world, Black Skin, White Masks is the unsurpassed study of the black psyche in a white world.
 Hailed for its scientific analysis and poetic grace when it was first published in 1952, the book remains a vital force today from one of the most important theorists of revolutionary struggle, colonialism, and racial difference in history.

-Wednesday, February 25, 2025 @ 7pm ET
+Wednesday, September 24, 2025 @ 7pm ET (pages 1-110)

-Wednesday, March 25, 2025 @ 7pm ET
+Wednesday, October 29, 2025 @ 7pm ET (pages 111-225)

 Wednesday, July 30, 2025 @ 7pm ET (pages 1-125)